fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02.md

 - Invoking get_alerts returns zero or more active alerts near the given lat/lon.
 - Tools are visible and callable from your chosen MCP host (VS Code Copilot Chat or Claude Desktop).
 - Validated with MCP Inspector: server connects via stdio, tools (get_forecast, get_alerts) invoke successfully, and requests/responses are visible without schema errors.
+- User gets a response to the prompt "Get the weather in Sacramento" when using the MCP tools in VS Code Copilot Chat or Claude Desktop.

 ## Learning Resources